Roy Wagner: Background

-Wagner received a B.A. in Medieval History from Harvard University (1961), and a Ph.D. in anthropology from the University of Chicago (1966), where he studied under David M. Schneider.
-He taught at Southern Illinois University and Northwestern University before accepting the chairmanship of the Department of Anthropology at the University of Virginia, where he taught until his death.
+Wagner received a B.A. in Medieval History from Harvard University in 1961 and a Ph.D. in anthropology from the University of Chicago in 1966, where he studied under David M. Schneider.
+He taught at Southern Illinois University and Northwestern University before joining the University of Virginia in the early 1970s, where he served multiple terms as department chair and taught until his death in 2018.
 He resided in Charlottesville, Virginia.